Hawthorn

 What Do We Know About Safety?

-• Side effects of hawthorn can include dizziness, nausea, and digestive symptoms.
+- Side effects of hawthorn can include dizziness, nausea, vomiting, diarrhea, and muscle pain.

 Keep in Mind